gunnertech/aws-severless-react-template/README.md

 1. Add route generators
 1. Add congiration parameters for vars like project-name and base-stage so they aren't search/replace
 1. Move scripting to CloudFormation custom resources and macros
+1. Allow sql migrations to have an up and a down